audeering/audformat/docs/data-misc-tables.rst

 The index has no restrictions, but should not contain duplicated entries.
-The arbitrary number of index columns of a misc table are followed by an arbitrary number of label columns.
+The arbitrary number of index columns of a misc table is followed by an arbitrary number of label columns.
 An empty label means that no label has been assigned (yet).